mGarciaNieto/FSJS_Project-6_Static-Node.js-and-Express-Site/README.md

 - Several fonts have been added
 - Background-color has been changed
 - Box shadows and opacity has been added to index.pug file projects
-- Suttle animation has been added to projects when page loads
+- Subtle animation has been added to projects when page loads
 - Custom logo has been created
 - CSS styles.css file has been modified to customize styles